MatrixEditor/asn1c-bindings/doc/man/asn1c.man.md

     by default, instead of using the native machine's data types (long, double).

 ## Codecs Generation Options

+-fgen-only-pdu-deps
+:   Generate code only for types that are dependencies of -pdu types

+-flist-deps
+:	List PDU dependencies (requires -pdu option, no code generated)

 -no-gen-BER
 :   Do not generate the Basic Encoding Rules (BER, X.690) support code